benjaminlarin/starter-academic/content/publication/left_digit_bias_inflation/index.md

 publication: ""
 publication_short: ""

-abstract: "This paper theoretically defines and empirically tests left-digit bias in household inflation expectations.
-Using cross-country data and a regression discontinuity design, we find that inflation expectations jump discontinuously when inflation crosses round-number thresholds, especially when inflation is rising.
-Media sensationalism is the primary channel through which these effects operate, as confirmed by instrumental variable estimates and a randomized controlled experiment.
-Embedding left-digit-biased expectations into a New Keynesian model reveals important macroeconomic and policy implications: weaker initial responses to shocks, prolonged inflationary periods, and the need for more persistent monetary policy."
+abstract: "People often process numbers in simplified ways.
+One such simplification is left-digit bias, the tendency to give more weight to the leftmost digit of a number.
+We study whether this bias affects how households process inflation numbers when forming inflation expectations.
+Using cross-country data and a regression discontinuity design, we show that expectations jump when inflation crosses round-number thresholds, particularly multiples of five, but only when inflation is rising.
+A randomized controlled trial confirms these findings.
+Embedding the bias in a New Keynesian model reveals weaker initial but more persistent responses to a cost-push shock, requiring more persistent monetary policy.
+"

 # Summary.
 An optional shortened abstract.
 summary: ""